Online bin stretching lower bounds: Improved search of computational proofs: Introduction

-An approach given by \cite{Gabay2017} is to model this problem as a two-player game.
+\citet{Gabay2017} model this problem as a 2-player game.
 One player, the adversary, gives items which must be packed into bins by the other player, the algorithm.
 The algorithm aims to stretch the bins as little as possible, while the adversary tries to give items to force the algorithm to stretch the bins as much as possible.
-Using this model, it is possible to find lower bounds on the performance of online bin stretching algorithms using computer searches.
-Using this method, several bounds have been found.
-However, the speed of such methods is the main limiting factor when aiming to obtain better bounds.
+Then, a min-max algorithm can be used to construct a proof of a lower bound on the worst case performance of any online bin stretching algorithm.
+Using this method, several lower bounds have been proved.
+For instance, the lower bound 4/3 for any number of bins has been established in 1998 by \citet{AZAR200117} with a "by hand" case study proof; but until 2017, no other lower bounds have been found. \citet{Gabay2017} propose a computational method to find new proofs.
+Using this new approach, better lower bounds have been proved (such as 19/14 for $3\leq m \leq 8$).
+The advantage of the computational approach is to enumerate a large number of different cases.
+Obtaining even better proofs requires exploring more cases, hence the efficiency of the method is critical in order to improve lower bounds even further.

-We restate the idea from \cite{Gabay2017} in Section~\ref{section_LB}, then we propose new ideas to improve the speed of computer searches for lower bounds in Section~\ref{section_propag_alg} and Section~\ref{next_item}.
-With the new ideas proposed, three new lower bounds have been found, and the search for lower bounds is faster (Section~\ref{section-results}).
+We restate the idea from \citet{Gabay2017} in Section~\ref{section_LB}; then we propose new ideas to strongly improve the speed of computer searches for lower bounds: Section~\ref{section_propag_alg} presents an idea to propagate information on the game states in order to prune the search; and Section~\ref{next_item} proposes an improvement of the dynamic program of proposed in \citet{Bohm2017}.
+We also give counting arguments to have an accurate usage of memory during the search in Section~\ref{next_item} and Section~\ref{propag_example}.
+With the new ideas proposed, three new lower bounds were found, and the search for lower bounds is faster.
+Numerical results are detailed in Section~\ref{section-results}.